Does Homeowners Insurance Cover Earthquakes?

 Another reason is that since seismic shifts can be very detrimental, your personal property will likely be destroyed or severely damaged.

-But the cost to replace your belongings could exceed your policy coverage limit.
+However, the cost to replace your belongings could exceed your policy coverage limit.

 That’s why Nationwide steps in to help cover the costs.
 It offers a depreciated value on your covered items.

-However, after you purchase replacements, Nationwide will pay the difference, and you must send the insurer your receipts.
+However, Nationwide will pay the difference after you purchase replacements, and you must send the insurer your receipts.

 Also, the insurer stands out because the earthquake insurance policy can be lowered if you choose a higher deductible, retrofit your home, or install seismic shut-off valves and other things to make your home less susceptible to earthquakes.